ccapdev1920T2/s11g13/README.md

 ## Acknowledgments
 - Sir Arren Antioquia, our mentor throughout the duration of CCAPDEV
 - Our families and peers who provided feedback regarding our project's appearance
-- Canvas, without it we will have a harder time accessing video tutorials provided by out professor
+- Canvas, without it we will have a harder time accessing video tutorials provided by our professor